Haven-Rau/Pokemon_Catching_Adventure/README.md

 After throwing a ball, many different things can happen -

-#### 1. The Pokemon broke free
+#### 1. The Pokémon broke free

-This result is dependent on the uniform roll of the catch rate compared to the catch rate percentage of the Pokemon.
-If the roll is greater than the catch rate, the Pokemon breaks free
+This result is dependent on the uniform roll of the catch rate compared to the catch rate percentage of the Pokémon.
+If the roll is greater than the catch rate, the Pokémon breaks free
 ```Python
   # Perform the catch roll
         roll = random.uniform(0, 100)
         caught = roll < adjusted_catch_rate
 ```

-#### 2. The Pokemon runs away
+#### 2. The Pokémon runs away

-if a trainer has an unsuccessful attempt at capturing a Pokemon, there's a 25% chance the Pokemon will run away and be uncatchable.
+if a trainer has an unsuccessful attempt at capturing a Pokémon, there's a 25% chance the Pokémon will run away and be uncatchable.
 This returns "pokemon_escaped".
 ```Python
             escape_roll = random.randint(1, 4)
             if escape_roll == 1: